Christmas tree biscuits

-Put the dough into a polythene bag and place in the fridge for 30 minutes to rest; this will make it much easier to roll out.
+Put the dough into a lidded container and place in the fridge for 30 minutes to rest; this will make it much easier to roll out.

 When you are ready to bake the biscuits, place the dough between two lightly floured sheets of greaseproof paper.
 Roll the dough out evenly until it is approximately 5mm thick, then remove the top paper.

 Cut out shapes from the dough with your chosen biscuit cutters.
 Place the biscuits on the baking sheets, leaving space in between for them to spread a little.

 Use a knitting needle or skewer to make a hole near the top of each shape (this is to thread a hanging ribbon through).